twolfson/phantomjssmith/README.md

   - quality `Number` - If you are outputting a `jpeg`, the quality can be specified from 0 to 100.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint using [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.
+Lint using `npm run lint` and test via `npm test`.

 ## Donating
 Support this project and [others by twolfson][gittip] via [gittip][].